So, what is Topical Steroid Withdrawal (TSW)?

 Later in your recovery process, start using Bentonite Clay to help your skin heal.
 You can read more about it here and how I used it.

 Give your skin time to repair itself on its own through your diet plan.
-If you’d like to follow the diet plan I followed with the help of Naturopathic Doctor, click here.
+Check out the the diet plan I followed with the help of Naturopathic Doctor.

 2. Visible and measurable flaking of skin – appears to be ‘snowing’